-Ukrainians formally recognised in Romania as benefiting from subsidiary protection have the same rights as Romanians citizens, besides the right to vote and be elected in public office, including:
+Displaced persons from Ukraine formally recognised in Romania as benefiting from temporary protection have the same rights as Romanians citizens, besides the right to vote and be elected in public office, including:

-- (a) to be employed by natural or legal persons, under the same conditions as Romanian citizens ((Article 3 (1) letter j) of GO 25/2014), - (b) to benefit from social insurance, social assistance measures and social health insurance, under the conditions provided by law for Romanians, - (c) to benefit from equal treatment with Romanians regarding equivalence of studies or periods of study, recognition of diplomas and certificates of competence, as well as professional qualifications that give access to professions in Romania. - b) Conditions applicable to persons enjoying temporary (or adequate) protection from Ukraine, (including the procedure to be followed): - I. The conditions regulating work permits/work authorisation, if required
+- ▶ to be employed by natural or legal persons, under the same conditions as Romanian citizens (Article 3 (1) letter j) of GO 25/2014); - ▶ to benefit from social insurance, social assistance measures and social health insurance, under the conditions provided by law for Romanians; - ▶ to benefit from equal treatment with Romanians regarding equivalence of studies or periods of study, recognition of diplomas and certificates of competence, as well as professional qualifications that give access to professions in Romania. - b) Conditions applicable to persons enjoying temporary (or adequate) protection from Ukraine, (including the procedure to be followed): - I. The conditions regulating work permits/work authorisation, if required

-During the period of temporary protection, its beneficiaries have the right to be employed and to engage in self-employed activities, under the law.
-In other words, a foreigner who is in the situation described in the Council Implementing Decision 2022/382 of 04.03.2022 can be directly employed, even if he has not applied for asylum.
-The GEO no. 20/2022 provides for measures that facilitate the integration of displaced persons from Ukraine into the Romanian labour market.
-Foreign citizens will be able to work in Romania on the basis of a declaration on their own responsibility, given to the Romanian employer, by which they will assume that they have the relevant professional training, experience in the activity necessary to fill the position and that they have no criminal record.
+During the period of temporary protection, beneficiaries have the right to be employed and to engage in self-employed activities, under the law.
+In other words, foreigners who are in the situation described in the Council Implementing Decision 2022/382 of 4 March 2022 can be directly employed, even if they have not applied for protection.
+The GEO 20/2022 provides for measures that facilitate the integration of displaced persons from Ukraine into the Romanian labour market.
+Foreign citizens are able to work in Romania on the basis of a declaration on their own responsibility, given to the Romanian employer, by which they guarantee that they have the relevant professional training, experience in the activity necessary to fill the position and that they have no criminal record.

-According to the national legal provisions, there are three options of employment of a Ukrainian citizen by a Romanian employer.
+According to the existing national legal provisions (as regulated by GO 25/2014), three options of employment of displaced persons from Ukraine by a Romanian employer exist.
 These modalities are derogatory to the general rule that a local employer (company from Romania), in order to employ a natural person from a third country, should obtain an employment permit.